 When it comes to the best mountain bikes for the price, you can't beat Trek's Roscoe series.

-If you're searching for the best mountain bikes for women, consider the Exceed CF 7 from Canyon.
+If you're searching for the best mountain bikes for women, consider the Trail 5from Cannondale.

-This ultra-powerful cross-country hardtail bike features narrow-style handlebars and a saddle designed for maximum comfort.
-It also comes in frame sizes XS (coming June 2022) to XL and, with a carbon frame, weighs just 10.5 kilograms.
+This ultra-powerful cross-country hardtail bike features narrower handlebars than usual and a women's-specific saddle designed for maximum comfort.
+It also comes in frame sizes XS to L and, with a light (but durable!) alloy frame, weighs in at 31 pounds.

 5. Best Electric: Specialized Turbo Levo Alloy